Accelnorm/solana-mobile-dapp-examples/metaplex-core-asset-nft-minter-dapp/README.md

-# Solana Mobile Onchain Counter dApp
+# Solana Mobile Metaplex Core Asset NFT Minter dApp

-This Solana mobile dApp example is for learning how to integrate Solana Anchor Programs into a Mobile App powered by React Native Expo.
+This Solana mobile dApp example demonstrates how to integrate Metaplex Core's NFT standard into a React Native Expo application using the Solana Mobile Stack.

-You will learn to build an onchain counter program in Rust and deploy on Solana devnet.
-Then create a screen to interact with the Solana onchain counter program in a react native expo app.
+Developers will learn to create a production-ready NFT minter that works natively on mobile devices, leveraging Anchor programs, Solana's Mobile Wallet Adapter, and decentralized storage.

 # Demo
 <table>